edamla/mediterraneanagency/_books/2021-09-01-coups-betrayals-rebellions-in-the-ottoman-empire.md

 The consequences of these attempts and the fates of those who sought to overthrow the sultans are depicted vividly, like a film strip.
-Those who defied the Ottoman Palace and sought to depose the sul- tans from their thrones to install individuals of their own liking generally faced both societal condemna- tion and violent punishment for their mostly unsuc- cessful endeavors.
+Those who defied the Ottoman Palace and sought to depose the sultans from their thrones to install individuals of their own liking generally faced both societal condemnation and violent punishment for their mostly unsuccessful endeavors.
 To better understand today, it is necessary to know and comprehend yesterday.
 <!--more-->